andrew/ultimate-awesome/README.md

 - [awesome-parallel-computing](https://github.com/taskflow/awesome-parallel-computing) - A curated list of awesome parallel computing resources.
 - [awesome-holistic-3d](https://github.com/holistic-3d/awesome-holistic-3d) - A list of papers and resources (data,code,etc) for holistic 3D reconstruction in computer vision.
 - [awesome-command-control](https://github.com/tcostam/awesome-command-control) - A collection of awesome Command & Control (C2) frameworks, tools and resources for post-exploitation and red teaming assignments.
-- [awesome-serverless-security](https://github.com/puresec/awesome-serverless-security) - A curated list of awesome serverless security resources such as (e)books, articles, whitepapers, blogs and research papers.
 - [awesome-starcraftAI](https://github.com/SKTBrain/awesome-starcraftAI) - A curated list of resources dedicated to StarCraft AI.
 - [awesome-open-iot](https://github.com/Agile-IoT/awesome-open-iot) - A curated list of awesome open source IoT frameworks, libraries and software.
 - [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.